This new tech makes it harder for ISPs to spy on you

 Whack-a-security hole

 Big sites–think Facebook, Google, Netflix–have their own IP addresses on the internet, currently making their identities impossible to hide.
 But a lot of smaller sites live together on server farms at shared IP addresses.
-To reach the right site among many at a particular address, your browser has to specify the site’s “server name identification,” or SNI.
+To reach the right site among many at a particular address, your browser has to specify the site’s server name identification (SNI).
 Anyone sitting between you and the server–be it an ISP, a nosy government, or a hacker on a public Wi-Fi network–can easily read these SNIs to track your browsing.
 An emerging technology called Encrypted SNI, or ESNI, hides that information.

 On the browser side, Mozilla confirms that it will begin adding ESNI to Firefox this week.
 Given that Mozilla’s CTO Eric Rescorla is one of the creators of the draft ESNI technical specification, adoption by Firefox isn’t a shocker.
 Like many of the browser’s other security and privacy features, ESNI will debut in the beta version, called Firefox Nightly.
 ESNI is just another step in an ongoing process, says Selena Deckelmann, a senior director of engineering for Firefox.